 We all know the brilliant tracking shot that opens The Letter--how it finally comes to rest on a cockatoo, which flies off, startled, at the sound of the first shot from Bette Davis's gun.
 Another shot, the workers stir, then the camera moves in toward the plantation house and shows a man who clutches himself as he staggers down the steps, Bette Davis in pursuit as she empties her revolver into him, her face an impassive executioner's mask that each viewer must spend the rest of the movie interpreting.

 But that's the socko finale to the sequence.
-The meat comes earlier, establishing the symbolic vocabulary and the themes of the movie with incredible elegance and economy.
-It begins with the full moon, the ancient image of another world gazing dispassionately at us, from a distance.
-The camera moves to a tree and down to where the bark has been cut open and a shunt stabbed into the trunk, as the white rubber drip, drip, drips into a bucket--more than just sexually suggestive, the image tells us the life of the plantation is steady, monotonous, wearing away at the residents like the proverbial water torture.
+The meat comes earlier, establishing the symbolic vocabulary and themes with incredible elegance and economy.
+The movie begins with the full moon, the ancient image of another world gazing dispassionately at us, from a distance.
+The camera moves to a tree and down to where the bark has been cut open and a shunt stabbed into the trunk, as the white rubber drip, drip, drips into a bucket—more than just sexually suggestive, the image tells us the life of the plantation is steady, monotonous, wearing away at the residents like the proverbial water torture.
 The sound of the dripping carries over the music played by the workers, then fades as the camera moves steadily to their open-sided hut.
 And the camera begins to ascend back toward the trees, showing the Malayan workers playing mah-jongg, talking quietly, sweat still gleaming on their bodies, their clothes still dirty from the day's labors.
-They try to sleep in their hammocks despite the mosquitos and the still, heavy air, a sense of suffocation that will echo throughout the film.
+They try to sleep in their hammocks despite the mosquitos and the still, heavy air, giving a sense of suffocation that will echo throughout the film.
 Up to the thatched roof of the quarters, and only then back down, through the bamboo sides of the quarters and the latticework in the garden (the first of innumerable "cage" images) over to the bird.
-Then the gunshot, and a cut to the workers, then the owners' house, the white man dying in his proper jacket, Davis in correct at-home evening attire as she shoots him, again and again.
+Then the gunshot, and a cut to the workers, then the owners' house, the white man dying in his proper jacket, Davis in at-home evening attire as she shoots him, again and again.
 And the workers running to the house, stopping and staring at the dead man, and then at Davis with mingled apprehension and revulsion.
 She drops the gun, the first of many shots that will connect the ground to death, either past or future.
 Finally, the camera moves in for a close-up on Davis, establishing the suspense for the audience, the whydunit.

-We've just been given the whole movie right there--it's as complete as one of Shakespeare's prologues.
+We've just been given the whole movie right there—it's as complete as one of Shakespeare's prologues.
 The rest of The Letter will build on those images, one by one.
 The relentless monotony of colonial life; the English carrying every last one of their conventions to a place where their rituals are worse than useless; the Malayans, always given the dirty work, veiling contempt behind subservience; Leslie Crosbie's supernal calm, and what it masks in her life and marriage.

-The answers to the plot's mystery can be taken simply and solely from Davis's famous confession: "With all my heart, I still love the man I killed!"
+The answers to the plot's mystery can be taken simply and solely from Leslie's famous confession: "With all my heart, I still love the man I killed!"
 Or, like all other great movies, you can look closer and find a great deal more.
 Almost the whole of Wyler's movie measures up to that justly famous beginning, the images locked together like the pattern in Leslie Crosbie's lacework, yet it isn't the least bit overbearing or didactic.
 The Letter entertains and involves as the plot winds closer and closer around Leslie Crosbie.

 Any American movie from the 1940s is bound to have, at a minimum, complicated attitudes towards Asian characters.
 The Letter is striking, however, because while from one angle the Malayans fit neatly into the era's preconceptions, their point of view is present from the beginning, and it's shown in a way that undermines the racist notions held by the English characters.
 Take the "head boy" (as he's called) who runs to see who's shooting and speaks the first line of the movie, "That's Mr. Hammond!"
 The delivery of the actor, Tetsu Komai, is as close to a verbal accusation as the Malayan characters ever get.
 Leslie orders him to get the plantation workers out of the house, and he does so.
 She retreats to her bedroom, her quiet but agonized sobbing the first hint we get of her relationship with Hammond.
 Komai hears it too, as he picks up Leslie's lacework and looks at it for a moment, visibly shaken and also evidently deciding what to do.
 Komai is given, in a word, motivation, something other movies often presumed the "sinister Oriental" not to need.

 Later we see him "run off," as the English note while eating a meal Leslie cooks before being taken to jail.
 "Out here one gets so lazy," she says, apologizing for her inexperience at cooking, "the boys take such good care of us."
-As the audience later infers, the "boy" was off informing Hammond's Eurasian widow of his death--an action that in the end will "take care" of Leslie for good.
+As the audience later infers, the "boy" was off informing Hammond's Eurasian widow of his death—an action that in the end will "take care" of Leslie for good.
 And when Leslie meets her fate, one of the last things she will see is Komai's face in the shadows, wearing an expression almost identical to the one he used when confronting her in the beginning.
 So on one level, The Letter gives us a stereotypical Asian, but he is also an instrument of justice, taking Leslie's casual sense of superiority and turning it into the last mistake she will ever make.

 The Letter gives all of its major Asian characters motivations, as we shall see, which may not seem like saying much, but for 1940 Hollywood, it certainly was.
 And what's more, while the audience of the time certainly could (and probably did) sit back and think "ah, poor Bette Davis, at the mercy of these connivers," The Letter gives you a very clear bead on the Malayans' contempt for their foolish, deceitful, greedy "betters," and it gives you plenty of reasons to share their opinion, even as the British toss off insults: "Too bad rubber won't grow in a civilized climate."
 "One of those haphazard Chinese estates."
 "Where's the head boy?"